loganyang777/VPVID/README.md

 This work is built upon the excellent [SGMSE repository](https://github.com/sp-uhh/sgmse).
 We thank the authors for their foundational work and open-source contributions to the speech enhancement community.
 The preprocessing scripts in this repository are adapted from their original implementation.

+**Important Note**: The model currently supports only 16kHz audio as input.

 ## Key Features

 - **Scalable Interpolant Framework**: Reconstructs the reverse diffusion process using velocity terms and state variables